 Depending on your role within an organization, here are some action items you can take:

-- IT or IT Security Manager: Get some recommendations for reputable penetration test providers from colleagues, find the right fit and get one scheduled.
+IT or IT Security Manager: Get some recommendations for reputable penetration test providers from colleagues or friends in the industry.
+Find the provider that is the right fit and get one scheduled.
+If you’re in a public safety agency, ask the provider for examples of previous engagements that demonstrate their expertise in mission-critical systems and public safety, for example.
 Do this before your next budget meeting/purchase order.
-Find your gaps and needs and then spend the money wisely.
-Use the report to get more budget and staff.
+Find your gaps and needs, and then spend the money wisely.
+Use the report to request more budget and staff.

 Summary

 The bottom line is that when it comes to network security, you need to know where you really stand, and pentests can get you there.
-If you believe in doing everything within reason to ensure that customer and organizational data (intellectual property, key systems and processes) are secure, getting a penetration test is an easy decision.
+If you believe in doing everything within reason to ensure that customer and organizational data (intellectual property, mission-critical systems and processes) are secure, getting a penetration test is an easy decision.